 In respect of this qualification:

 - Students may take this qualification alongside other LCCI financial qualifications, and/or alongside AS/A levels, and progress to higher level programmes.

 - First teaching was 2015, but the specification was updated in 2017.

-There are eight exam series in each year.
-Results are published in March, May, June, August, September, November, January, and February.
+There are seven exam series in each year but LCCI qualifications do not run in every series.
+This qualification runs in April, June, July, September, November and December.
+Results are published in March, June, August, September, November, January, and February.

 This is a current qualification.